-- ii.
-Demonstrates a broad understanding of the history of the United States from the 18th to the late 20th centuries. - iii.
-Demonstrates a broad insight into the role of the United States in the context of contemporary isues in International Relations/Development Studies.
+- i.
+Demonstrates a broad understanding of the social, political and economic history and of the USA from the 18th to 21st centuries in an international setting. - ii.
+Demonstrates a broad understanding of contemporary culture as it pertains to American Studies.